 - I. List of entries with quantitative weightage may be more detailed.
-The current of entries is brief and does not adequately reflect the range of judicial work. - II.
+More entries with specific weightage may be added to cover greater range of judicial work. - II.
 Entries may be divided under conceptual headings (Criminal, Civil etc.) instead of different list of entries for different categories of judges in order to avoid redundancy of entries.
 This approach of distribution of entries with quantitative weightage for different category of judges has a drawback.
 Quite often it results in the same or similar entries being repeatedly mentioned under different categories of judges.
 At times, the same or similar entries for different categories of judges carry different quantitative weightage.
-However, more often, such entries carry the same quantitative weightage. - III.
+However, more often, such entries carry the same quantitative weightage.

+- III.
 Adoption of a 5 point ratings scale for assessment of Norms may be considered to incorporate a greater balance in the range of performance levels accommodated in the ratings scale.
 A 5 point rating scale provides a reasonable range to categorise the different performance levels of judicial officers.
 It provides the facility of a Middle rating of satisfactory performance with two ratings dedicated for below satisfactory performance and two ratings dedicated to above satisfactory performance. - IV.
-The policy of prescribing different quantitative benchmark for different categories of judicial officers may be reviewed.
-Instead, a common benchmark may be prescribed for all judicial officers and then relaxation may be provided with clear articulation for the reasons of any such relaxation. - V. The policy regarding quantitative weightage for non-decisional judicial work may be reviewed in order to include greater variety of judicial functions in the list of entries with quantitative weightage.
-Ideally, the same may be done through a separate heading such as 'miscellaneous' or 'other judicial functions'. - VI.
-The policy regarding additional weightage for administrative responsibilities may be reviewed.
-Once a judicial officer is getting a determined number of units for holding a post, no extra units may be allotted for specific administrative tasks performed as part of such post.
-For example, if District judges are entitled to certain number of units in general
+The policy regarding quantitative weightage for non-decisional judicial work may be reviewed in order to include greater variety of judicial functions in the list of entries with quantitative weightage.
+Ideally, the same may be done through a separate heading such as 'miscellaneous' or 'other judicial functions'. - V. The policy regarding quantitative weightage for administrative responsibilities may be reviewed so as to include weightage for categories of judicial officers who discharge administrative responsibilities.
+Alternatively, specific administrative tasks such as inspections of courts and participating in legal literacy camps may be awarded quantitative weightage in the list of entries. - VI.
+The policy regarding promoting disposal of old cases may be reviewed so as to incorporate incentive weightage for disposing old criminal cases as already exists in relation to civil cases. - VII.
+The policy regarding no concession for leave availed may be reviewed so as to allow relaxation by express provision in quantitative benchmark in case of leave taken for ill health of self or close family members.
+Relaxation may also be considered for leave taken due to death of close family members or due to important social occasions such as marriage of children.
+There is the need to balance two requirements; encouraging greater disposal of cases and promoting reasonable work environment for judicial officers.
+Assessing the work of judicial officers only for the days on which they have actually worked would mean that their quantitative benchmark will be adjusted in relation to every single leave they might take, for whatever reason.
+Keeping in mind the pendency in the courts, such a degree of relaxation may not be ideal.
+On the other hand, not providing any kind of concession when leave is taken for genuine reasons can be demotivating and harsh. - VIII.
+The distribution of marks in relation to the different categories of questions may be done with greater proportion of marks being given to the quality of judicial work. - IX.
+Marks may be allotted in reference to each specific question and not to broad subcategories of questions.